 - Install Pip for Python 3 on Debian 10

-Run the command below to installing Pip for python 3 on Debian 10:
+Run the command below to install Pip for python 3 on Debian 10:

 Now verify that it was successful by using the following command:

 # pip3 --version pip 18.1 from /usr/lib/python3/dist-packages/pip (python 3.7)

 After installing the python-pip package, the pip command will be available on the system.
 There are multiple options available with pip command: